MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 ## Step 1: Add the new domain name

-1. Check the availability of the new domain that you want by entering the full SharePoint URL in your browser (for example, https://fourthcoffee.sharepoint.com).
+1. Check the availability of the new domain you want by entering the full SharePoint URL in your browser (for example, https://fourthcoffee.sharepoint.com).
 If you get a “not found” (404) error, it indicates the domain is most likely available.
 If the domain is already registered by another customer, we can't provide any information or contact the customer.

 -or-